jhoelzel/jhoelzel.github.io/_posts/2022-03-12-remap-the-office-keys.md

 return
 ```

-And that is taken care of two.
+And that is taken care of too.
 But now again, we have two dead keys we can not do anything else with.
 For me I decided that I would rather start different applications with those hotkeys so I went online and found this gist:
 <https://gist.github.com/teglsbo/1257230>